 In most types of business, the seller is primarily concerned with whether the buyer will pay the price for the product it offers.
 Insurance differs from this model because the seller, the insurer, is also concerned with certain risk characteristics of the buyer it will insure.
 These characteristics actually determine the price of the policy.
-Intermediaries help to match insurers with customers to provide accurate coverage at a fair cost.
+The insurance intermediary definition refers to individuals who help to match insurers with customers to provide accurate coverage at a fair cost.

 Video of the Day

 Both collect information about their clients and match client needs with products offered by one or more insurance companies.
 Both retain certain legal and financial records for the insurers, and both advise clients about benefits and drawbacks to certain insurance plans.
 Because of this large overlap between agents and brokers, they are both often referred to as producers.